deadlyvipers/dojo_rules/introduction.md

-Doing the git path on codeschool
+Doing the Ruby path on codeschool

 Hello Worlds!